CASIA-LM/S1-NexusAgent/README.md

 # S1-NexusAgent
-We introduce S1-NexusAgent, a multi-agent system for multidisciplinary scientific problem solving through planning, tool orchestration, code execution, iterative reflection and result summarization.
+We introduce S1-NexusAgent, a self-evolving agent framework designed for multidisciplinary scientific research.

 The code is coming soon.